Android0x09/nccaw-2020-writeup/Challenges/Collect-And-Operate/1/README.md

 # How Many?
 (5 points)

-File(s): none

-## Description:
+## Question:

 How many work roles are identified in the NICE Cybersecurity Workforce Framework?
-Be careful only three attempts allowed.

 ### Answer: